Open-crotch pants: History

 In 2003 The New York Times described open-crotch pants as having been in use in China for "decades".
 Seven years earlier, in her memoir Red China Blues, Chinese Canadian journalist Jan Wong speculates that their use evolved from chronic shortages of cloth, soap and water.
 While those items were in short supply, "people weren't" she wrote.
 "Someone was always available to ba a Chinese baby."

 Their use continued during the 20th century as China modernized in other ways.
 During the later years of Mao Zedong's rule, brightly colored kaidangku on the streets of Beijing offered a sharp contrast to the austere blue and gray tones of adult clothing prescribed by the Cultural Revolution.
-Even after the economic liberalizations promoted by Deng Xiaoping in the subsequent decades and the ensuing introduction of more Western culture and ideas, they remained in use for the vast majority of children in the People's Republic of China.
+Even after the reform and opening up promoted by Deng Xiaoping in the subsequent decades and the ensuing introduction of more Western culture and ideas, they remained in use for the vast majority of children in the People's Republic of China.
 When Wong, then a Chinese correspondent for Toronto's The Globe and Mail, bore a son in Beijing in 1990, only one hotel in the city sold disposable diapers.
 Since they charged US$1 apiece, she decided to toilet-train him the traditional Chinese way.

 Western manufacturers of consumer products, including disposable diapers, continued to push for entry into the vast Chinese market.
 In 1998 the American company Procter & Gamble (P&G) was able to introduce its popular Pampers brand to China; competitors soon followed.
 However, Chinese parents at first saw no reason to abandon kaidangku for diapers, and the company struggled to gain market share.
 After re-engineering its diapers to be softer and selling them at a lower price than it offered them for in the U.S., P&G launched its "Golden Sleep" campaign in 2007 suggested by its market research, with advertisements claiming that babies slept better in diapers, which could in turn be better for their cognitive development.